ArjunJagdale/JavaScript-RAG-Web-App-with-LlamaIndex/README.md

 ---

+### 🧩 How RAG Works Here
+Retrieval:

+Documents are embedded and stored as a vector index using VectorStoreIndex.

+When a user query is received, relevant document chunks are fetched based on semantic similarity (Top K).

+Augmentation:

+Retrieved text is injected into the prompt context and passed to the LLM.

+Generation:

+The LLM (powered by LlamaIndex’s default backend) generates responses conditioned on both the query and retrieved documents.

+Chat Engine:

+For contextual conversations, ContextChatEngine maintains message history and uses the retriever to fetch relevant information for follow-ups.

 ### 📜 Course Completion

 I successfully completed the **"Production-Ready Retrieval-Augmented Generation"** course by [DeepLearning.AI](https://www.deeplearning.ai/) on their GenAI learning path.